YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The donor area often looks worse when it is exposed too early.
 Short hair gives the scalp no camouflage.

-This is one of the reasons I am careful about early haircuts.
-A patient may feel better for one day after buzzing the head, then become anxious when he sees patchiness under bright light.
+Early haircuts need judgment for exactly this reason.
+A patient may feel better for one day after buzzing the head, then become anxious when patchiness appears under bright light.

 The donor area after FUE can show redness, temporary shock loss, small extraction dots, and uneven looking density while it is healing.
 These changes are often more visible when the hair is cut very short.

-A longer haircut can hide early unevenness while the skin calms and surrounding hair grows.
+A longer haircut can hide early unevenness while the skin settles and surrounding hair grows.
 A very short buzz removes that protection.

 Once a patient starts thinking the donor is overharvested, every mirror becomes stressful.
 The same scalp can look acceptable in soft daylight and alarming in a phone flash photo.

-That is why I try to slow this process down.
-I want patients to understand the donor area in hair transplant as a long term resource, not as something to judge from one short haircut in the early months.
+My job is to slow that anxiety loop down.
+Patients need to understand the donor area in hair transplant as a long-term resource, not as something to judge from one short haircut in the early months.

 What does the ugly duckling phase actually mean in the mirror?